balderdashy/sails-docs/api.adapter-interface.md

-# Sails.js Custom Adapter Interfaces
+# Sails.js Adapter Interface
-#### A reference and support document for developers creating Sails/Waterline adapters
+#### A reference and support document for developers creating adapters for Sails/Waterline

 ---------------------------------------------------------------------------